cedadev/cis/doc/aggregation.rst

   * ``kernel=<kernel>`` - the method by which the value in each aggregation cell is determined. ``<kernel>`` should be one of:

     * ``mean`` - use the mean value of all the data points in that aggregation cell.
-This mean is weighted to take into account differing cell areas due to the projection of lat/lon lines on the Earth.
+For gridded data, this mean is weighted to take into account differing cell areas due to the projection of lat/lon lines on the Earth.
     * ``min`` - use the lowest valid value of all the data points in that aggregate cell.
     * ``max`` - use the highest valid value of all the data points in that aggregate cell.
-    * ``moments`` - In addition to returning the weighted mean value of each cell, this kernel also outputs the number of points used to calculate that mean and the standard deviation of those values, each as a separate variable in the output file.
+    * ``moments`` - In addition to returning the mean value of each cell (weighted where applicable), this kernel also outputs the number of points used to calculate that mean and the standard deviation of those values, each as a separate variable in the output file.

     If not specified the default is ``moments``.